 Opioid Addiction Treatment

-An average of 114 opioid addicts die each day from drug overdose.
+An average of 114 opioid addicts die each day from a drug overdose.
 This terrifying statistic begs the question: is it worth it to invest hundreds of billions into what appears to be a failing treatment system?

 The answer is complicated.
 According to NIDA, the issue of addiction treatment success rates has been massively misrepresented.
 After all, drug addiction is a very difficult condition to treat, and yet addicts in recovery are subject to relapse rates comparable to other chronic diseases like diabetes and high blood pressure.
 Overall, there are two major problems with the way we judge the success of opioid addiction treatment as compared to other diseases: